What is a liver transplant?

 How many children in the United States need liver transplants?

-According to the latest statistics from The United Network for Organ Sharing, 1030 children were waiting for a liver transplant in the United States on November 30, 2000, including:
+According to the latest statistics from the Organ Procurement and Transplantation Network, 487 children were waiting for a liver transplant in the United States on August 7, 2015, including:

 Where do transplanted organs come from?